Sengkang Depot: History

-On 5 February 2021, LTA announced plans for the expansion of Sengkang LRT depot from the existing 3.5-hectare to 11.1-hectare.
-The expanded depot will provide increased stabling capacity, a new maintenance workshop and two new reception tracks in anticipation for the procurement of 17 two-car trains to boost the Sengkang-Punggol LRT's (SPLRT) capacity.
-In addition, the existing power supply systems will be enhanced and three new traction power stations will be added to the existing five for improved traction power to support the additional trains.
-Expansion works are slated to begin in end-2021, and scheduled to be completed by 2027.
+On 5 February 2021, the Land Transport Authority announced plans to expand the LRT depot from the existing 3.5 ha to 11.1 ha.
+The expanded depot would provide increased stabling capacity, a new maintenance workshop, and two new reception tracks in anticipation for the procurement of 17 two-car trains to boost the Sengkang and Punggol LRT lines' capacity.
+In addition, the existing power supply systems would be enhanced and three new traction power stations would be added to the existing five for improved traction power to support the additional trains.
+Originally due to begin at the end of 2021, expansion works began in 2022 and are scheduled to be completed by 2027.

+As part of expansion works, two contracts were awarded.
+The first contract, worth $439 million, was awarded to a consortium (Note: Comprising Mitsubishi Corporation, Mitsubishi Heavy Industries Engineering and Mitsubishi Heavy Industries Asia Pacific.) for two-car trains, expansion works and a new signalling system for the expanded depot.
+The other contract, worth $157 million, was awarded to Sato Kogyo for expansion works only.